-- Inflammation or direct irritation of nerves caused by injury, fibrosis, pressure, or intraperitoneal inflammation
+- Inflammation or direct nerve irritation resulting from injuries, fibrosis, pressure, or intra-abdominal inflammation.

-- Contractions or cramps of both smooth and skeletal muscles
+- Contractions or cramps in both smooth and skeletal muscles.

-- Some of the more common sources of acute pelvic pain, or pain that happens very suddenly, may include:
+- Common sources of acute pelvic pain, which occurs suddenly, may include:

-- Ectopic pregnancy (a pregnancy that happens outside the uterus)
+- Ruptured Ectopic pregnancy (pregnancy outside the uterus)

-- Pelvic inflammatory disease (also called PID, an infection of the reproductive organs)
+- Pelvic inflammatory disease (also called PID, an infection affecting the reproductive organs)